Wadah Khanfar: Resignation

 In September 2011, Khanfar announced to his staff and publicly on the micro-blogging platform Twitter that he would be resigning.
+The resignation was considered sudden, and Khanfar gave no detailed reason for his decision.
+In an interview following the announcement, Khanfar said he left the network voluntarily, although according to the BBC, sources close to Al Jazeera and Khanfar allegedly claimed he was asked to leave by the Al Thani Qatari royal family.

 In an emotional farewell to Al Jazeera staff he cites that the decision had been in his mind for sometime and that the target of establishing Al Jazeera as a global media leader has been met.
 This is also the theme of an interview broadcast on Al Jazeera where he addresses and refutes suggestions that Wikileaks and pressure from USA may have influenced his resignation.
 He is succeeded by Ahmed bin Jassim Al Thani.

 Criticism

 Wadah Khanfar was accused by some of a pro-Islamist bias.
 Responding to these accusations in a 2007 interview with The Nation, Khanfar said: "Islam is more of a factor now in the influential political and social spheres of the Arab world, and the network’s coverage reflects that.
 Maybe you have more Islamic voices [on the network] because of the political reality on the ground."
 In June 2007, Hafez Al-Mirazi, Al-Jazeera's Washington bureau chief, denounced what he saw as the station's "Islamist drift", and singled out Khanfar in particular, saying: "From the first day of the Wadah Khanfar era, there was a dramatic change, especially because of him selecting assistants who are hardline Islamists."

 During the Iraq War, Al Jazeera broadcast a report that American troops had raided Najaf and detained the religious leaders of the Shia Islamic community, which turned out to be false.
 Khanfar defended the blunder as an honest mistake.

-Al Udeid Air Base served as a logistics hub for U.S. operations in Afghanistan and Iraq.

-As Saliyah Army Base, the largest pre-positioning facility of U.S. equipment in the world, served as the forward command center for CENTCOM personnel during Operation Iraqi Freedom, and Israel trade office in Qatar.
-Khanfar was also criticized to favor and be biased towards the Hamas political party in the Palestinian Territories, as opposed to the Palestinian Authority run by Fatah.

 Membership and activities

 Khanfar has the following memberships; member of International Crisis Groups Board of Trustees, member of the World Economic Forum's (DAVOS) Global Agenda Council on Geopolitical Risk 2012, board member of the Global Editors Network:empower editors-in-chief and senior news executives from around the world looking for the preservation of editorial quality when working with publishers, media owners and news suppliers.

 Khanfar spoke at the 2011 TED Conference on the ongoing civil uprisings in the Arab Spring.
+In 2018 Khanfar penned the following essay in the Guardian titled: "Don't let my friend Jamal Khashoggi's death be for nothing" Khashoggi, a fellow journalist and Saudi dissident had been allegedly assassinated by the regime in the Saudi consulate in Istanbul.
+Prior to Khashoggi's death, the crown prince of Saudi Arabia had accused Khashoggi of being an Islamist.
+Khanfar and Khashoggi were close friends and shared many of the same ideas and opinions surrounding democracy and political Islam.